Keithenneu/acre2_jamming/README.md

-Just a simple script for adding a jammer to a mission
+Just a simple script for adding a jammer to a mission.

+If the receiving side is within the jamming area, the transmission quality will be reduced until its content is hard to understand.
+It will still be good enough to allow for communication using slow speaking, repition of messages, spelling alphabets, etc.

 ### Setup